Vítor Pereira (footballer, born 1968): Five clubs in eight years

-In late May 2013, Pereira was interviewed for the vacant job at Premier League club Everton, but eventually signed a two-year deal with Al Ahli Saudi FC of the Saudi Professional League.
-On 7 January 2015 he moved countries again, replacing the fired Míchel at the helm of Olympiacos F.C. and eventually winning the double.
+In late May 2013, Pereira was interviewed for the vacant job at Premier League club Everton, but eventually signed a two-year deal with Al Ahli of the Saudi Professional League.
+On 7 January 2015 he moved countries again, replacing the fired Míchel at the helm of Olympiacos and eventually winning the double.

 On 10 June 2015, Olympiacos announced a mutual contract termination with Pereira.
-The following day, he was appointed at Fenerbahçe S.K. for two years.
+The following day, he was appointed at Fenerbahçe for two years.

 The Turkish side cut ties unilaterally with Pereira on 15 August 2016, with the case being subsequently taken to the Court of Arbitration for Sport.
-On 18 December he was named head coach of TSV 1860 Munich in the German 2.
+On 18 December, he was named head coach of 1860 Munich in the German 2.
 Bundesliga, with the one-and-a-half-year deal being made effective the following 1 January.
 The team finished the season third from bottom, and eventually got relegated on 30 May 2017 after a 3–1 loss aggregate loss to SSV Jahn Regensburg in the play-offs.

-Pereira became the manager of Shanghai SIPG F.C. on 12 December 2017, replacing Villas-Boas at the Chinese Super League club.
+Pereira became the manager of Shanghai SIPG on 12 December 2017, replacing Villas-Boas at the Chinese Super League club.
 In his debut campaign, he guided them to their first-ever title in the competition.
 In December 2019 he turned down a new approach from Everton and, one year later, left Shanghai.

 Pereira returned to Fenerbahçe on 2 July 2021, on a two-year contract.
-He was sacked on 20 December after a 2–2 home draw with Istanbul rivals Beşiktaş JK; his side were in fifth position and 14 points behind leaders Trabzonspor.
+He was sacked on 20 December after a 2–2 home draw with Istanbul rivals Beşiktaş; his side were in fifth position and 14 points behind leaders Trabzonspor.
 A month later, he was again linked with Everton as owner Farhad Moshiri's lead candidate, prompting anger and vandalism from fans who saw him as inadequate and wanted eventual appointee Frank Lampard instead; he defended his reputation in an interview on Sky Sports News.

 Corinthians

-On 23 February 2022, Pereira was announced as head coach of Campeonato Brasileiro Série A club Sport Club Corinthians Paulista, signing until the end of the year.
-He lost to an opening-minute goal away to rivals São Paulo FC on his Campeonato Paulista debut a week later, and the state championship ended with a 2–1 semi-final loss to the same opponents.
+On 23 February 2022, Pereira was announced as head coach of Campeonato Brasileiro Série A club Corinthians, signing until the end of the year.
+He lost to an opening-minute goal away to rivals São Paulo on his Campeonato Paulista debut a week later, and the state championship ended with a 2–1 semi-final loss to the same opponents.

-On 13 November 2022, just hours after the last match of the season, it was announced that Pereira would not renew his contract.
+In October 2022, Pereira's team lost the final of the Copa do Brasil on penalties to Flamengo.
+Just hours after the last match of the season on 13 November, it was announced that he would not renew his contract.
 He said in a social media post that he had to return home due to his mother-in-law's health.